-The Annual Allowance limit is the amount of pension savings you can build up in any tax year before being subject to a special tax charge called the AA tax charge.
+Your Annual Allowance limit is the amount of pension savings you can build up in any tax year before being subject to a special tax charge called the AA tax charge.

 From 6 April 2020, the Annual Allowance each tax year is £40,000 for most people.
-But it is lower, on a "tapered" scale, for an individual in any tax year when the individual counts as having "high income".
-An individual has "high income" in a tax year if both of the following apply:
+But it is lower, on a 'tapered' scale, for an individual in any tax year when the individual counts as having 'high income'.
+An individual has 'high income' in a tax year if both of the following apply:

-- the individual's threshold income for the tax year is more than £200,000 (threshold income is, broadly, your taxable income1 from all sources, less the gross amount of any relievable pension contributions2 you (but not your employer) made) plus in some cases a special salary sacrifice (SMART) adjustment3, and - the individual's adjusted income for the same tax year is more than £240,000 (adjusted income is, broadly, your threshold income (ignoring the special SMART adjustment if it applied) plus the value4 of pension savings made by or for you over the tax year in all schemes).
+- The individual's threshold income for the tax year is more than £200,000 (threshold income is, broadly, your taxable income from all sources, less the gross amount of any relievable pension contributions you (but not your employer) made) plus in some cases a special salary sacrifice (SMART) adjustment, and - 2.
+The individual's adjusted income for the same tax year is more than £240,000 (adjusted income is, broadly, your threshold income (ignoring the special SMART adjustment if it applied) plus the value of pension savings made by or for you over the tax year in all schemes).